tethysplatform/tethys/docs/tethys_sdk/compute.rst

 Jobs
 ----
 Jobs represent some sort of computation that is sent from an app to a cluster using the `Job Manager`_.
-For each job that is created a database entry is made to store some of the basic information about the job including: name, user, creation time, and status.
-The Jobs section in Tethys Compute allows for basic management of these database entries.
+For each job that is created a database record is made to store some of the basic information about the job including: name, user, creation time, and status.
+The Jobs section in the Tethys Compute admin page allows for basic management of these database records.

 Schedulers
 ----------